Bio Dünger

 5. Mountain Palm ( Chamaedorea elegans ):

-mountain palm
+Mountain palm

-Do palm trees need a special fertilizer?
+Do palm trees need special fertilizer?

 Alternative to palm fertilizers